The search for the ideal waterproof, breathable bushwalking jacket, sometimes feels like the quest for the Holy Grail.

-In 37 years of multi-day walking in Tasmania and other wild places, my quest has seen me try oiled japara, Hydronaute, Gore-tex, Repel, Reflex, Event and Pertex rainjackets.
-In the process I’ve not only learned outdoor geek-speak, I’ve also spent more dollars than I’d care to tally up.
+In 37 years of multi-day walking in Tasmania and other wild places, my quest has seen me try oiled Japara, Hydronaute, Gore-Tex, Repel, Reflex, Event and Pertex rainjackets.
+In the process, I’ve not only learned outdoor geek-speak, but I’ve also spent more dollars than I’d care to tally up.
 And yet that grail has remained elusive.

 Finally, after years of hearing whispers about the wonders of a particular Canadian brand, I shelled out for an Arc’teryx Zeta AR Jacket.
 Given the high cost of all things Arc’teryx, it’d be fair to ask whether I’ve got any closer to the Holy Grail?

 To find out I took it on one of Australia’s most strenuous walks: Tasmania’s Western Arthur Range.
 The south-west obliged by making it a very wet and windy trip.

 The Gore C-Knit backer material feels good against your skin, and the hood adjustments work really well.
 I never had that claustrophobic feel I’ve had with all other hoods.
 When it’s properly adjusted, you turn your head and the hood turns with you, rather than flopping over your eyes and blocking your view.
 And it’s quiet.